 During her time in T’Telir, she’d begin to feel that the tutelage that she’d received during her childhood was useless.
 Now, however, she was surprised to find herself remembering things that related directly to her situation.

-If a person kidnaps you and keeps you bound, she remembered, your best time to escape is near the beginning, when you are still strong.
+If a person kidnaps you and keeps you bound, the tutor had taught, your best time to escape is near the beginning, when you are still strong.
 They will keep you starved and beat you down, and soon you will be too weak to flee.

 Do not expect to be rescued, though some people will undoubtedly be working to help you.
-And, never expect to be exchanged for the ransom.
+And, never expect to be exchanged for a ransom.
 Most kidnappings end in death.

 The best thing you can do for your country is try to flee as quickly as possible.
 You may escape.
 If you don’t, the captor may be forced to kill you.
 That is preferable to what you will likely be forced to endure when held captive.
-Plus, if you die, the kidnappers won’t be able to provide proof that you are alive, and will no longer have a hostage.
+Plus, if you die, the kidnappers will no longer have a hostage.

 It was a harsh, blunt lesson--but many of her lessons had been that way.
-Better to die for the good of the country than to be held captive and ransomed against them.
-The same lesson had mentioned her being sent to Hallandren, and how she should not try to get herself killed there, as her place in the royal palace would give time and security to her people.

-She was, however, also told that if the Hallandrens tried to use her against Idris, that her father might be forced to order her assassination.
+Better to die for the good of the country than to be held captive and ransomed against it.
+That had been the lesson that warned her that the Hallandrens might try to use her against Idris.
+And, she was told that if such a thing happened, her father might be forced to order her assassination.

-That was a problem she really didn’t have to worry about any more.

-The kidnapping advice, however, seemed very useful.
+That was a problem she really didn’t have to worry about anymore.
+The kidnapping advice, however, seemed useful.
 It frightened her, made her want to cower back and simply wait, hoping that Vasher would find a reason to let her go.
 However, the more she thought, the more she knew that she had to be strong.

 He’d been extremely harsh with her--perhaps exaggeratedly so.
-He’d wanted to frighten her, so that she wouldn’t want to escape.
+He’d wanted to frighten her so that she wouldn’t want to escape.
 He’d cursed not having a cellar, for that would have been a secure place to dump her.
 That implied that he didn’t trust leaving her where he had.

 When he returned--when he wasn’t so pressed for time--he would probably move her to a safer location.
 The tutors were right.
-The only chance she had to escape was now, when she was still strong, when he had been forced to leave her in a less than ideal situation.
+The only chance she had to escape was now, when she was still strong.

 Her hands were held tightly, however.
 She’d tried wiggling them free several times already.
 Vasher knew his knots.
 She wiggled a bit more, rubbing more skin off of her wrists, and she cringed in pain.
 Blood began to drip down her wrist, but even the slickness of that wasn’t enough to get her hands free.